The Flying Mule Homepage

 Boeing B-17F Flying Fortress

-© Copyright 2003-2009 The Flying Mule, Inc.
+© Copyright 2003-2024 The Flying Mule, Inc.

 Corgi's 1:72 scale B-17 series includes the early war B-17E and late war B-17F and B-17G variants.
 Corgi's WWII heavy bombers are some of the most sought after diecast models available in 1:72 scale.
-True to the “Flying Fortress” name, the model is bristling with M2 Browning .50 caliber machine guns, including those found on the rotating top and bottom ball turrets.
+True to the "Flying Fortress" name, the model is bristling with M2 Browning .50 caliber machine guns, including those found on the rotating top and bottom ball turrets.
 Detail of the massive Wright R-1820-97 "Cyclone" engines can be spied inside the cowlings while supercharger detail is clearly visible on the underside of each engine nacelle.
-The wings feature deployable flaps and simulated die-icing boots on the leading edges while the bomb-bay doors are hinged to reveal an ordinance load of eight 500 lb bombs.
+The wings feature deployable flaps and simulated die-icing boots on the leading edges while the bomb-bay doors are hinged to reveal an ordnance load of eight 500 lb bombs.
 The mold comprises a large number of diecast components including the fuselage, wings and empennage and includes a heavily constructed all metal display-stand to support this massive aircraft for in-flight display.

-© Copyright 2003-2009 The Flying Mule, Inc.
+© Copyright 2003-2013 The Flying Mule, Inc.

 Corgi Aviation Archive Collector Series

-The Corgi "Aviation Archive" presents highly-detailed, ready-made diecast models of military and civilian aircraft.
+The Corgi "Aviation Archive" range presents highly-detailed, ready-made diecast models of military and civilian aircraft.
 The vast Aviation Archive range has become the standard by which all other diecast airplane ranges are judged.
 Each Corgi model is based on a specific aircraft from an important historical or modern era of flight, and has been authentically detailed from original documents and archival library material.
 Famous airplanes and aviators from both military and commercial airline aviation are all honored.

 Corgi "Aviation Archive" diecast airplanes feature: